 This command creates a authentication key pair with name <NAME> and saves private and public key to the configured key directories.
 The parameter must be a name for the key, which may only contain letters.

 This command deletes the authentication key <KEY> from the configured key directory.
 Please note that a key can’t be recovered once it has been deleted.

 export <KEY> [<FILE>]

 This command exports the <KEY> to <FILE> authentication key.
 If <FILE> is not specified a name will be constructed from name and type of <KEY>.

 This command extracts the public key part from the private key <KEY> and saves it as the associated public key.
 When setting up another master computer, it is therefore sufficient to transfer the private key only.
 The public key can then be extracted.

 import <KEY> [<FILE>]

-detailsoption is specified, a table with key details is output instead.
-Some details may be missing if a key cannot be accessed, e.g. due to missing read permissions.
+detailsoption is specified a table with key details will be displayed instead.
+Some details might be missing if a key is not accessible e.g. due to the lack of read permissions.

 setaccessgroup <KEY> <ACCESS GROUP>